-Cutting down on red meat and having more meat-free days makes health sense.
-Here are five reasons why a plant-based diet is better for you…
+Cutting down on red meat and including more meat-free days into your week could make an incredible difference to your health.
+To make things simple, we’ve compiled five reasons why eating less meat and moving towards a predominantly plant-based diet is significantly better for you…

 Studies link a high intake of red and processed meats to an increased risk of colorectal cancer.
 Recent US research published in the journal JAMA Internal Medicine suggests people who eat a vegetarian diet have a 22% lower risk of this cancer.

 Around 26% of UK adults are obese and a further 41% of men and 33% of women are overweight.
 Carrying excess weight increases our risk of type 2 diabetes, heart disease, stroke, certain cancers and arthritis.
 ‘Plant-based diets tend to be less energy dense so we can eat more and feel fuller,’ says HFG dietitian Juliette Kellow.

 * Swap 125g regular beef mince for a mix of 75g lean beef mince, 75g mushrooms and 50g green lentils and you’ll have 60% more on your plate, will reduce your calorie intake by a third and your total fat intake by over two-thirds, plus you’ll boost your fibre intake threefold.